-If you no longer want your Gmail address, you may find that deleting a Gmail address is not as intuitive as it could be.
-Here is the way to delete your Gmail account.
+Setting up a Gmail account is easy, but deleting a Gmail account is not as intuitive as it should be.
+Here is how to delete a Gmail account permanently.

 Latest Articles tagged with gmail